 - Include Known Favorites.
-Asian cuisine is so handy because you can add in pretty much any vegetable you have on hand!
+East Asian cuisine is so versatile because you can add in pretty much any vegetable you have on hand!
 I always try to add in a few that are different colors or sizes to add some visual variety.
 Make sure that at least one is something that your kid already loves, and try one that they might not be so familiar with.

 - RICE!
 Rice is a great fall back because kids love it!
-It’s easy to make, its helps dilute new flavors and sauces, and its a basic staple for Asian cuisine.
+It’s easy to make, its helps dilute new flavors and sauces, and its a basic staple for East Asian cuisine.

 - Miso Paste– A fermented bean product made with soy beans and salt and mixed with various spices, miso paste is high in sodium but adds lots of umami (aka savory) flavor to dishes.
 Miso soup is a kid friendly starter with it’s resemblance to chicken noodle soup.

 - Chinese 5 Spice– Chinese 5 spice is a key ingredient in many pork recipes.
 The spice is commonly made up of a blend of cinnamon, star anise, ginger and ground cloves.
 Some recipes add peppercorns or other spices.

 - Soy Sauce– Soy sauce is made from fermented soy beans and has a very strong salty flavor.
 The less common form of soy sauce is dark soy sauce which differs from the soy sauce most people are familiar with.
 Dark soy sauce is richer and darker because of the added molasses which also adds sweetness and thickness to the sauce.
 Dark and light soy sauce are not interchangeable but they can be also be used together.